 Remember this, be the early bird – not the early worm.

 When an early deal comes in, be wary.
-Is it a deal which should have been won in the previous month or quarter?
+Is it an out of period pipeline deal which should have been won in the previous month or quarter?
 If so, reset your mental picture to think you’re currently still on zero.
 Poor performance in the prior period will result in early deals the next period.

 The early bird pulls deals forward to flatten their curve.